 Emotional Causes of Lethargy in Dogs

 When our dogs are happy, we know it.
 We tend to miss other emotions, though.
 Lethargic behaviors are often the only way our dogs get our attention and let us know something’s off.
-Again, so long as your dog is eating and drinking, take a look at the home situation.
+Again, so long as your dog is eating and drinking, look at the home situation.
 You’ll likely find a clue.

 - Depression: Has there been a loss in the family?
 Our dogs feel those losses.
 They need support while they grieve.
 Let them know you’re there.

 - Fear: Getting scared takes a lot of energy.
-If your dog just spent hours cowering in fear from fireworks or a thunderstorm, they won’t have anything leftover the next day.
+If your dog just spent hours cowering in fear of fireworks or a thunderstorm, they won’t have anything leftover the next day.
 You can prevent this lethargy by anticipating panic attacks and providing calming treats before stressful events.
 Make a cozy nest for your dog to rest in, and know they’ll be back to normal when they recover.

 - Stress: Did something change in the household?
 Schedules, people, even furniture?
 Like fear, stress eats up resources.
 A lot of dogs don’t like shifts in their routine.
 If you can, try to ease the change.
 Where you can’t, those same calming treats are a boon.

-Medical Causes for Lethargic Dogs
+Medical Causes for Why Your Dog is Lethargic

 - Loss of appetite (not eating is a HUGE concern)